Alzheimer's: Dealing with daily challenges

 - Help your loved one feel in control.
 Explain each step of the bathing process as you go.

-- Alternate full baths or showers and sponge baths.
+- Alternate full baths or showers with sponge baths.
 A full bath or shower two or three times a week is likely enough.
-In between full baths or showers, sponge bathe your loved one's face, hands, feet, underarms and genitals.
-It also might be easier to wash the person's hair in the sink, rather than in the shower or bath.
+In between, wash your loved one's face, hands, feet, underarms and genitals with a washcloth or sponge.
+It also might be easier to wash the person's hair in the sink rather than in the shower or bath.

 - Never leave a confused or frail person alone during bathing.
 Have your supplies ready beforehand.